Model agnostic signal encoding by leaky integrate and fire, performance and uncertainty: Results

 As the IF sampler encodes integral differences, its output provides relative information, which can only be turned into unconditional values when complemented with the signal's (unknown) past values $f(t)$, $t<0$.
 On the other hand, the accumulation leakage indicates that the influence of the signal's past should decay exponentially in time.
 To model this source of uncertainty, we introduce the \emph{exponentially dampened signal's past charge}

 In the literature, it is often assumed that $f(t)=0$ for $t<0$, in which case $\pu=0$, or that $\pu$ is small with respect to the desired estimation accuracy.
 However, these assumptions are not completely justified in practice, and we prefer to explicitly model uncertainty about the past.
-Based on an estimate of the maximum signal size one can give the following safe bound for $\pu$:
+Based on an estimate of the maximum signal size one can give the following safe bound for $\pu$:\footnote{We let $\|f\|_{L^\infty(E)} = \inf\{\lambda>0: |f(x)| \leq \lambda, \mbox{ a. e. }x\in E\}$ and write $\|f\|_\infty$ for short, when the underlying set $E$ is the full domain of $f$.}

 Similarly, we define the \emph{exponentially dampened signal's future charge} as

 which also satisfies the conservative bound:

 Moreover, if the sampler does not fire anymore after the firing time $t_n$, as often assumed in the literature (complete firing process), then $\fu \leq \theta$.